kide-vm/kide/lib/typed/compiler/README.md

 One can think of the Message as an oo replacement of the stack.

-When a Method needs to make a call, it creates a NewMessage object.
+When a TypedMethod needs to make a call, it creates a NewMessage object.
 Messages contain return addresses (yes, plural) and arguments.

 The important thing here is that Messages and Frames are normal objects.